Marksman08/Reaction-Wheel-Segway/README.md

 Implemented a PID controller in Arduino for stabilization.
 MATLAB was used for simulation and tuning.

 ## 🛠️ Folder Structure
-- `/code`: Arduino and MATLAB control code
+- `/code`: Arduino and Python control code
-- `/hardware`: CAD files, wiring diagrams
+- `/hardware`: CAD files
 - `/docs`: Report, presentation slides
-- `/images`: Diagrams and robot photos
+- `/images`: Robot photos and videos

 ## 📄 Report & Presentation
 - [Final Report (PDF)](docs/ME-12.pdf)